Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 #16883, b.
 1860, d.
 1955

-Relationship=2nd great-granddaughter of Timothy Greated.
+2nd great-granddaughter of Timothy Greated

 Appears on charts:

-Chart 12: Timothy Greated
+Chart 12 - Timothy Greated

 Eliza Emily Eastmure was born in 1860 in Greenwich, Kent, England.1 She was the daughter of Douglas George Eastmure and Emily Greated.
-In the census of 7 April 1861 in 30 Prior Street, Greenwich, Kent, England, she was listed as the daughter of Douglas George Eastmure.2 In the census of 2 April 1871 in 183 Queens Road, Greenwich, London, England, she was listed as the daughter of Douglas George Eastmure she was a scholar.3 In the census of 5 April 1891 in 20 Sunnyside Road, Islington, London, England, she was listed as the daughter of Douglas George Eastmure Eliza was a school teacher.4 She married George Thompson Thorburn in 1892 in Islington, London, England.5 An unknown person was listed as head of household in the census of 31 March 1901 7 Duncombe Road, Islington, London, England, George was a commercial clerk.6 In the census of 2 April 1911 in 5 Bickerton Road, Islington, London, England, she was listed as the wife of George Thompson Thorburn.7 Her husband George died on 1913 in Islington, London, England.8 She married William Mayne in 1934 in Hackney, London, England.9 She died in 1955 in Thurrock, Essex, England.10
+In the census of 7 April 1861 in 30 Prior Street, Greenwich, Kent, England, she was listed as the daughter of Douglas George Eastmure.2 In the census of 2 April 1871 in 183 Queens Road, Greenwich, London, England, she was listed as the daughter of Douglas George Eastmure she was a scholar.3 In the census of 5 April 1891 in 20 Sunnyside Road, Islington, London, England, she was listed as the daughter of Douglas George Eastmure Eliza was a school teacher.4 She married George Thompson Thorburn in 1892 in Islington, London, England.5 An unknown person was listed as head of household in the census of 31 March 1901 7 Duncombe Road, Islington, London, England, George was a commercial clerk.6 In the census of 2 April 1911 in 5 Bickerton Road, Islington, London, England, she was listed as the wife of George Thompson Thorburn.7 Her husband George died on 1913 in Islington, London, England.8 She married William Mayne in 1934 in Hackney, London, England.9 Eliza died in 1955 in Thurrock, Essex, England.10

 Children of Eliza Emily Eastmure and George Thompson Thorburn